Skip to main content

 Medical evaluation

-Before beginning donor treatment, recipients undergo comprehensive medical evaluation including:
+Before beginning donor conception treatment, all recipients undergo a comprehensive medical assessment to optimize safety and treatment success.
+This evaluation typically includes:

 Treatment timeline